ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 might mean?

-In this case, it is saying: "Hey, friend — there's no method called 'even?' for "Mississippi", which is a `String`.
+In this case, it is saying: "Hey, friend — there's no method called `even?` for `"Mississippi"`, which is a `String`.
 Sorry."
 Fair enough, that makes sense.

 #### The bottom line